 Welcome to Oregon.
 Let's get drunk.

-makes it legal to let your kids drink.
-The only restriction
+makes it legal to let your underaged kids drink.
+The only

-seems to be that it needs to be in parents' or guardian's
+restriction seems to be that it needs to be in parents' or

-residence and the parent or guardian needs to be home.
-They
+guardian's residence and the parent or guardian needs to be

-Oregon has state laws that cover "in home".
-However, Lane County has gone beyond that while the Curry County Commissions and law enforecement have turned down a similar proposal.
+Oregon has a state law that allows underaged drinking "in home".
+However, Lane County has gone beyond that

 by State (& Washington, DC) Guide to Underage Alcohol